 Current hunger crises: wars and droughts

-At the same time, hunger crises are escalating at several hot spots: in four countries, three of them in Africa, a total of 20 million people, including countless children, are at risk of starvation.
-The four crisis regions, all suffering from the consequences of armed conflicts, are:
+Hunger crises are escalating at several hot spots: in four countries – three in Africa and one in the Middle East – a total of 20 million people, including countless children, are at risk of starvation.
+These four crisis areas, all suffering from the consequences of armed conflict, are:

-- Nigeria: The ferocious terror of the Boko Haram militia has triggered a mass exodus in northeastern Nigeria.
-When the Nigerian army recaptured the Boko Haram area in 2016, the scale of the refugee and hunger crisis began to become apparent.
+- Nigeria: The terror unleashed by Boko Haram militants triggered a mass exodus in northeastern Nigeria.
+When the Nigerian army recaptured the area in 2016, the scale of the refugee and hunger crisis became apparent.

-- Somalia: The country in the Horn of Africa is marked by decades of civil war and anarchy.
-Now Somalia is again hit by a devastating drought.
-This is even more dramatic than during the 2011/2012 famine.
+- Somalia: Located in the Horn of Africa, Somalia is marked by decades of civil war and anarchy.
+Now Somalia has been hit by a devastating drought and related famine.
+This is even more drastic than the 2011-2012 famine

-- South Sudan: In the north of the civil war country South Sudan famine prevails: On 20.2.2017, the United Nations officially proclaimed the hunger emergency.
-The conflict, which has been raging for years, leaves fields fallow and blocks aid deliveries.
+- South Sudan: In the north of South Sudan, famine prevails: on February 2, 2017, the United Nations officially proclaimed a hunger emergency.
+The country’s civil war, which has been raging for years, leaves fields fallow and blocks aid deliveries.

-In 2017, 37 countries, including 28 in Africa, depend on food aid, according to the Food and Agriculture Organization of the United Nations (FAO).
+In 2017, 37 countries, including 28 in Africa, depended on food aid, according to the Food and Agriculture Organization of the United Nations (FAO).

 These countries are:

-Ethiopia, Afghanistan, Burkina Faso, Burundi, DR Congo, Djibouti, Eritrea,, Guinea, Haiti, Iraq, Yemen, Cameroon, Kenya, Congo, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mozambique, Myanmar, Niger, Nigeria, North Korea, Pakistan, Sierra Leone, Zimbabwe, Somalia, South Sudan, Sudan, Swaziland, Syria, Chad, Uganda and Central African Republic.
+Afghanistan, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Djibouti, DR Congo [or Democratic Republic of the Congo], Eritrea, Ethiopia, Guinea, Haiti, Iraq, Kenya, Lesotho, Liberia, Libya, Madagascar, Malawi, Mali, Mauritania, Mozambique, Myanmar, Niger, Nigeria, North Korea, Pakistan, Sierra Leone, Somalia, South Sudan, Sudan, Swaziland, Syria, Uganda, Yemen and Zimbabwe.

-But the United Nations lacks the money to finance the much-needed aid to millions of hungry people: donations made by the international community have not yet been made.
+But the United Nations lacks the money to provide much-needed aid to millions of hungry people: donations promised by the international community have not yet been made.

 Famine and chronic hunger

-Famines are acute food crises after drought or due to armed conflicts and the worst form of food shortages.
-In addition to old people, especially babies and small children are threatened with starvation.
-According to the United Nations (Integrated Food Security Phase Classification) definition, there is a famine if at least:
+Famines are acute food crises, usually after drought or due to armed conflict.
+Famine is the worst form of food shortage.
+In addition to old people, babies and small children are especially threatened by starvation.
+According to the United Nations definition (Integrated Food Security Phase Classification), there is a famine if at least:

-- 20 percent of households suffer from extreme food shortages,
+- 20% of households suffer from extreme food shortages,

-- 30 percent of the population are acutely malnourished,
+- 30% of the population is acutely malnourished; and

-- Two out of 10,000 people or four children die daily from food shortages.
+- Two out of every 10,000 people, or four children, die daily from food shortages.

-One of the worst hunger casks of the past 25 years was the famine in East Africa in 2011/12 .
-In civil war Somalia 260,000 people starved to death, including 133,000 children under the age of five.
+One of the worst hunger crises of the past 25 years was the famine in East Africa in 2011/12 .
+In war-torn Somalia, 260,000 people starved to death, including 133,000 children under the age of five.

 Sub-Saharan Africa is also a hotbed of chronic hunger due to extreme poverty.
-According to the definition of the FAO, people suffer from chronic hunger if their daily energy intake for a longer period of time is below what they would need for a healthy and active life.
-The lower limit is an average of 1800 calories per day.
+According to the FAO definition, people suffer from chronic hunger if their daily energy intake for an extended period of time is below what they would need for a healthy and active life.
+The lower limit is an average of 1,800 calories per day.

-According to that, 226.7 million people are starving in Africa.
-Affected by extreme poverty and hunger in Africa are mainly the countries located south of the Sahara.
-One in four suffers from hunger there – which means that the share of the world's hungry is highest in sub-Saharan Africa.
+According to this measure, 226.7 million people are starving in Africa.
+The countries most affected by extreme poverty and hunger in Africa are mainly those located south of the Sahara.
+One in four people suffers from hunger there – which means that the share of the world's hungry is highest in sub-Saharan Africa.

 Malnutrition and high infant mortality

-Children are particularly affected by the hunger in Africa.
-Malnutrition leads to physical and mental developmental disorders and is a major cause of high infant mortality rates in sub-Saharan Africa.
+Children are particularly affected by the hunger crisis in Africa.
+Malnutrition leads to physical and mental development delays and disorders and is a major cause of high infant mortality rates in sub-Saharan Africa.

-- According to UN data, 165 million children worldwide are too young for their age due to chronic malnutrition ("stunted").
+- According to UN data, 165 million children worldwide are too small for their age, or stunted, due to chronic malnutrition.
 Three quarters of these children live in sub-Saharan Africa and South Asia.
-In sub-Saharan Africa, 40 percent of children are affected, in South Asia, 39 percent.
+In sub-Saharan Africa, 40% of children are affected; in South Asia, 39%.

-- 3.2 million children under the age of five die each year in sub-Saharan Africa - that's about half of the world's deaths in this age group.
+- 3.2 million children under the age of 5 die each year in sub-Saharan Africa - that's about half of the world's deaths in this age group.

-- Nearly every second death in children under the age of five is due to malnutrition worldwide.
+- Worldwide, nearly every second death in children under the age of five is due to malnutrition.
 As this weakens the immune system, diseases such as pneumonia, malaria or diarrhea often lead to death.

-- For example, the sub-Saharan child mortality rate is one of the highest in the world, with one in nine children dying before the age of five, and one in every six children in Sierra Leone.
+- The sub-Saharan child mortality rate is one of the highest in the world, with one in nine children dying before the age of 5.
+In Sierra Leone, one in every six children dies before the age of 5.
 Especially young children die in Nigeria and the Democratic Republic of the Congo.

-The reasons for the hunger in Africa are complex and by no means, as often assumed, are the lack of agricultural productivity and the difficult climatic conditions.
+The reasons for the widespread hunger in Africa are complex and are not, as often assumed, a lack of agricultural productivity or difficult climatic conditions.
 Sub-Saharan Africa has millions of hectares of fertile soil.
 The African continent could feed itself.
-However, several factors prevent a self-sufficient development and a victory in the fight against hunger in Africa:
+However, several factors prevent self-sufficiency and a victory in the fight against hunger in Africa::

 - Population growth: In sub-Saharan Africa, the number of people is growing rapidly, but food production is not keeping up.